 The fine line between pre-pack insolvency arrangements and phoenix transactions

 Below is a recording of a seminar given to lawyers in 2014 to explain the legal differences between pre-pack insolvency arrangements and phoenix transactions.
 The objective of the seminar was to educate legal practitioners about pre-pack insolvency arrangements and phoenix transactions.
-This seminar is useful for professional advisers who want to understand how to implement informal restructures of small-to-medium sized businesses without being accused of phoenix activity.
+This seminar is useful for professional advisers who want to understand how to implement informal restructure of small-to-medium-sized businesses without being accused of phoenix activity.

 What is a pre-pack insolvency arrangement?

 Pre-pack insolvency arrangements (pre-packs) are still relatively unorthodox in Australia but are implemented regularly in the UK.
 If properly planned, pre-packs are legal and allow a business to be rescued through a quick transfer of the assets of the insolvent company.